Silesaurus: Description

 Silesaurus measured approximately 2.3 m in length.
 Lightly built, it was probably a fast and agile animal with an active lifestyle.
 The snout was narrow with forward-pointing nostrils, and the large orbits likely provided Silesaurus with acute vision.

 Initially, Silesaurus was thought to be strictly herbivorous, but later research on coprolite contents indicates that it may have been insectivorous, feeding on insects such as the beetle Triamyxa.
 The teeth of the animal were small, conical, and serrated, and were distributed irregularly in its jaws.
 The tip of the dentary had no teeth, and evidence suggests that it was covered by a keratinous beak.

 Classification

-Scientists think that Silesaurus was not a dinosaur, but rather a dinosauriform.
+One hypothesis argues that Silesaurus was not a true dinosaur, but rather a dinosauriform.
 Dinosaurian features lacking in Silesaurus include an enlarged deltopectoral crest (a muscle attachment on the humerus), and epipophyses (enlarged tendon attachment above the postzygapophysis) on the cervical vertebrae.

 However, Silesaurus has some dinosaurian characteristics as well: